 Frenken was startled by the result.
 How on earth was he supposed to interest the business community in a bale of cotton or a cow pasture?
 On his first round with potential sponsors, he already received zero, because he was unable to show concrete proposals.
 Even after he had shown the models and drawings, there was no sponsorship.
 Almost without exception, the works were assessed by the business community as unrealistic, impracticable and too expensive.
 That view was shared by the responsible Alderman for Art Affairs, Jan van der Ploeg.
 According to him, the proposals testified "a complete lack of sense of reality".
 An alternative plan by the artists Woody van Amen, Jan van Munster and Ian Pieters also failed due to a lack of support.
 They wanted to "place a giant cake on Schouwburgplein, where all participating Rotterdam artists could do their work".
 The organization shrank back for the construction costs, which were estimated at 2 million guilders.
 But according to Van Amen, “they just didn't find a single ass.
 They wanted beautiful statues on the square and we came up with a party cake! " In the meantime, the riot dragged on.
 Frenken informed the artists that the planned manifestation Proposal merely consist of exhibiting models, because "after all we had asked artists to let their thoughts go about decorating the Schouwburgplein"; it was "never intended that visual artists deliver a definitive work".
 The artists involved reacted furiously and felt cheated.
 Eighteen of them, including all Rotterdam residents, withdrew from the company immediately.
 They also prohibited the organization from displaying their models and publishing a catalog of their work.
 Under great pressure, the authors of the planned catalog withdrew.

-“The organization was shocked by the construction costs, which were estimated at 2 million guilders.
+“The organization shied away from the construction costs, which were estimated at 2 million guilders.

-But according to Van Amen "they just didn't find a shit"
+But according to Van Amen "they just didn't like it"

 The curtain is falling